katademy-decks/kubernetes/README.md

 <summary>
 <b>Running busybox Containers for Troubleshooting</b>
 </summary>
-kubctl run demo --image cloudnatived/demo:hello --expose --port 8888>service "demo" created deployment.apps "demo" created
+kubctl run demo --image cloudnatived/demo:hello --expose --port 8888service "demo" created deployment.apps "demo" created

-kubectl run nslookup --image=busybox:1.28 --rm -it --restart=Never \ --command -- nslookup demo&nbsp;>Server: 10.79.240.10 Address 1: 10.79.240.10 kube-dns.kube-system.svc.cluster.local&nbsp;>Name: demo Address 1: 10.79.242.119 demo.default.svc.cluster.local>
+kubectl run nslookup --image=busybox:1.28 --rm -it --restart=Never \ --command -- nslookup demo&nbsp;Server: 10.79.240.10 Address 1: 10.79.240.10 kube-dns.kube-system.svc.cluster.local&nbsp;Name: demo Address 1: 10.79.242.119 demo.default.svc.cluster.local

->
->kubectl run wget --image=busybox:1.28 --rm -it --restart=Never --command -- wget -qO- http://demo:8888
+kubectl run wget --image=busybox:1.28 --rm -it --restart=Never --command -- wget -qO- http://demo:8888
 </details>

 <details>
 <summary>
 <b>What is&nbsp;Deployments?</b>
 </summary>
-* Supervisor program, which continually checks that the container is running, and if it ever stops, starts it again immediately.>* On traditional servers, you can use a tool like&nbsp;systemd,&nbsp;runit, or&nbsp;supervisord&nbsp;to do this; On Kubernetes, it is Deployment
+* Supervisor program, which continually checks that the container is running, and if it ever stops, starts it again immediately.* On traditional servers, you can use a tool like&nbsp;systemd,&nbsp;runit, or&nbsp;supervisord&nbsp;to do this; On Kubernetes, it is Deployment
-* Kubernetes&nbsp;creates a corresponding Deployment object for each pods>&nbsp; * Deployment records some information about the program:&nbsp;>&nbsp; * Name of the container image>&nbsp; *&nbsp;The number of replicas you want to run>&nbsp; * Whatever else it needs to know to start the container.
+* Kubernetes&nbsp;creates a corresponding Deployment object for each pods&nbsp; * Deployment records some information about the program:&nbsp;&nbsp; * Name of the container image&nbsp; *&nbsp;The number of replicas you want to run&nbsp; * Whatever else it needs to know to start the container.
 </details>

 <details>